-Many marathoners hit the dreaded “wall” and know how horrible those last grueling kilometres can be after the body’s glycogen stores run dry.
+Many marathoners hit the dreaded “wall” and know how horrible those last grueling kilometres can be after the body’s fuel stores (primarily glycogen) run dry.
 When this happens, maintaining even an easy pace can become difficult if not impossible and can also leave you feeling totally exhausted and drained for hours if not days afterward.

 Marathoners and half-marathoners are usually aware of the importance of fuelling for success in longer distance running events.
 Experts routinely recommend that runners of all abilities pay special attention to their fueling needs both before, during and after a long run or race.